JetBrains/guide/site/go/tips/create-function-in-any-package/index.md

 **How it Works:**

 Start by typing the name of a function that does not yet exist in your code.
-Click a light bulb icon that appears in the editor or use the keyboard shortcut (`Alt + Enter` on Windows/Linux, `⌥ + ⏎` on macOS) to activate the quick-fix.
+Click a light bulb icon that appears in the editor or use the keyboard shortcut <kbd>⌥⏎</kbd> (macOS) / <kbd>Alt+Enter</kbd> (Windows/Linux) to activate the quick-fix.
 Select the package where you want to generate the new function.

 <img src="screenshot.png" alt="Code coverage for applications" title="Code coverage for applications" width="706"/>